BenJetson/gnome-dash-fix/README.md

 ## FAQ

 #### Which versions of GNOME Shell does this work on?
 I have used this on GNOME Shell v3.22 and GNOME Shell v3.24 successfully.
-There's a good chance the script will still work, but as always, be sure to back up your dConf before using scripts like this that modify the system configuration.
+The script should work on other shell versions, but every system varies.
+As always, be sure to back up your dConf before using scripts (like this) that modify the system configuration.

 #### A category is missing!
 I only implemented the most commonly used categories.
 To add new categories, see below about fixing unsorted apps.